 The temperatures are dropping, the leaves are changing, and the trails are calling!

 The trail running community is huge and spread out in Chattanooga.
 Facebook groups like Scenic City Trail Runners, Cumberland Trail Runners, and Chattanooga Trail Runners as well as several groups on MeetUp are a great way to connect with local trail runners.
-At Fast Break, we offer a Tuesday night run up to Stringers Ridge from the store (Join Eric at 6pm!).

 Some of the best resources for trails are found at your local running store (that’s us!) and outdoors store.
 However, a local and online resource is RootsRated which provides in-depth reviews on trails (and climbing, kayaking, mountain biking, and food/drink) not only in Chattanooga, but all over the country.
 Apps like AllTrails, MapMyRun, and Strava are also helpful for finding runs that people have logged in the past, or for logging your own or keeping stats on your fast friends (we NEVER do that!).